Turning opioid Settlements into action.

 Project Management:

 $160,000 initially awarded to SCPH for project management for one year.
-Renewed in May 2021 to extend to April 2023 and include related costs for $463,852.24.
+Renewed to extend project management staffing and include related costs for $463,852.24.

 Summit Safe Harm Reduction